leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/displace.rst

    The name of the texture from which the displacement for each vertex is derived.
    If this field is empty, the modifier defaults to 1.0 (white).

+   Coordinates
+      The texture coordinate system to use when retrieving values from the texture for each vertex.

+      See :ref:`common masking options <modifiers-common-options-masking>` for a complete reference.

 Direction
    The direction along which to displace the vertices.
    Can be one of the following: